Windsurf vs Cursor in 2026: Which AI Coding Agent Actually Saves Time?

 ChatGPT will confidently tell you something that’s completely wrong.
 It’s gotten better about this, but I still catch it making up facts, inventing citations, and stating opinions as facts way more often than Claude.

-For anything where accuracy matters—research, fact-checking, technical work—Claude’s intellectual honesty is invaluable.
+For anything where accuracy matters (research, fact-checking, technical work), Claude’s intellectual honesty is invaluable.
+Anthropic, the company behind Claude, has made safety and honesty a core focus.

 ChatGPT refuses to help with a surprising amount of stuff.
 Some of it makes sense (actual harmful content).
 But it also gets triggered by completely benign requests that happen to contain certain keywords.